Josephine Forbes: Biography

 Professor Forbes currently leads a team of post-doctoral researchers and supervises numerous students, in addition to being a professor of medicine at the University of Queensland and a principal research fellow in the Department of Medicine at the University of Melbourne.

 Education

-Forbes was awarded her PhD in Nephrology in 1999 from the University of Melbourne, for research carried out at the Royal Children's Hospital.
-She is currently an NHMRC Senior Research Fellow and has held research grants from the NHMRC of Australia, the Juvenile Diabetes Research Foundation (JDRF) and the National Institutes of Health (USA).
+Forbes was awarded her PhD in Nephrology in 1999 from the University of Melbourne, Australia for research carried out at the Royal Children's Hospital and then completed her Post-Doctoral training at Austin Health.
+She is currently an NHMRC Leadership Fellow and has held research grants from the NH&MRC of Australia, The Medical Research Future Fund (MRFF), Breakthrough T1D (formerly the Juvenile Diabetes Research Foundation -JDRF) and the National Institutes of Health (USA).

 Awards

 Forbes has received many awards in recognition of her research: